nathanrsfba/creeping-dark/README.md

 ---------

 Q: My money disappeared!
-A: This seems to happen randomly, particuarly when changing dimensions.
-Signing out of the world/server and reconnecting seems to restore it.
-Also, completing a quest that gives money also seems to restore it.
+A: This seems to happen when changing dimensions.
+Completing a quest that gives money seems to restore it.
+It's similar to the glitch where all your XP disappears when you change dimensions, but magically comes back when you pick up more XP.
+I've added a quest to the opening questline that gives you 0 money, which causes the missing money to reappear.
+Also, signing out of the world/server and signing back in seems to restore it, so it should never be truly 'gone'.

 Q: I see a console message about objects being summoned?
 A: That's a redstone mechanism I have hidden away in a utility dimension that